nyinyinyanlin/OpenDispenser/README.md

 ## Software

 The firmware is pretty simple, two IO pins are used, one for sensor input and the other for driving the relay.
 The relay module works on an active_low signal and hence the output pin is pulled high when there's no output from the sensor.
 The dispensing and pause periods can be adjusted as wished.
+An Ardiuno Uno is used as ISP Programmer to program ATtiny85 chip.
+Please have a look at this [**Instructable by NemesisC**](https://www.instructables.com/id/How-to-Program-an-Attiny85-From-an-Arduino-Uno/) for more info into programming ATtiny85 chip with Arduino Uno.

+*Please feel free to make suggestions and improvements to this project so that anyone can build a custom dispenser cost effectively for any cause.*